What are Reasons for Leaving?

 However, some employers may view an employee to be too focused on money if the only reason for moving jobs is a pay increase.
 The reason should be combined with another reason such as career growth, a new work environment, or career change.

 An employee may also leave employment due to health reasons, and the need for a flexible schedule that will allow them to attend doctor’s appointments.
 This reason may also apply when an employee needs to attend to a sick family member, and the employee is forced to leave employment to become the primary caregiver.

 Expectant women may also leave employment when their due date approaches, to take up full-time parenting until a time when the kids can take care of themselves.
 It means that they will be absent for a longer period and the employer will need to get a replacement sooner so that the company’s activities are not affected.
 If the employee is looking to re-enter the workforce, he/she should indicate that the circumstances have changed so that they are now able to focus on the new job.

 No employer would be interested in hiring an employee with a criminal record.
 If the grounds for arrest are understandable, you should tell the recruiter the truth about circumstances surrounding the arrest since they might find out when conducting background checks on candidates.

+Thank you for reading CFI’s guide to reasons for leaving a job.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: